Vietnamese language and computers: Input methods

 xvnkb, an IME compatible with the X Input Method framework on Unix systems, supports output in six character encodings.

 The three most common Vietnamese input methods are Telex, VNI, and VIQR.
 Telex indicates diacritics using letters that are unlikely to appear at the end of a word, while VNI repurposes the number keys or function keys and VIQR repurposes various punctuation marks.
 The Telex and VIQR conventions originated in an earlier era of telex machines and typewriters, respectively.

 Support for these input methods is provided by input method editors (IMEs), which are known in Vietnamese as bộ gõ, literally "peckers", "typing sets" or "percussion" in more general terms.
 IMEs may be provided by the operating system, installed as a third-party application, installed as a browser extension, or provided by an individual website in the form of a script.
 Common third-party applications include GoTiengViet, UniKey, VietKey, VPSKeys, WinVNKey, and xvnkb.
-On Unix-like operating systems, the IBus and SCIM frameworks both support Vietnamese.
+On Unix-like operating systems, there are many Vietnamese input engines designed for the IBus (ibus-bamboo, ibus-bambusa, ibus-unikey, ibus-bogo), SCIM and fcitx frameworks.
 IME scripts such as AVIM, Mudim, and VietTyping can be found on most Vietnamese message boards, the Vietnamese Wikipedia, and other text-intensive websites.
 The Vietnamese Web browser Cốc Cốc comes with an input method built-in.